Mitsubishi Elevator Creates an IoT-Enabled Remote Monitoring System

 That sensor data also goes directly to Mitsubishi’s research and development team, who have developed a theoretical lifetime model for predictive maintenance which can be applied to the entire fleet of elevators.

-These individual pieces have provided Mitsubishi with great data and have improved service for their customers, but their next step is to bring all three together into a single remote monitoring application.
 “This information will be used as steering for our maintenance worker, together with his technical expertise,” Visser said.
 “He will make his own decision to change the component or keep it running or repair it, whatever he thinks is best.”

-Customer satisfaction at the forefront
+Customer Satisfaction at the Forefront

-When describing the choice to work with TimeSeries and Mendix, Visser described, “our vision is clear.
-We want to adopt new technology in a fast and sustainable way.”
 Mitsubishi’s practical knowledge about their industry, coupled with TimeSeries’ knowledge of low-code and focus on speed, led to fast and effective results.
 Visser continued, “We want to grow together.”

 The most important element for Mitsubishi, though, is their guiding star of unmatchable customer experience.
-Visser noted that AI, machine learning, predictive maintenance, and other emerging technologies are all important tools, “but, of course, what is most important, we have to keep the benefit for our customer in mind.”
-That principle has allowed Mitsubishi to design new experiences for both internal and external users.
-As Visser said, “That’s not fancy talk.
-That’s not a fancy “we use machine learning or AI.”
-No, we improve the satisfaction of the customer.”
+Visser noted that AI, machine learning, predictive maintenance, and other emerging technologies are all important tools.
+“But, of course, what is most important, we have to keep the benefit for our customer in mind.”